Aurimielis/techvindesta/README.md

 ### Serverless

 1. `cp apps/hidro-api/.env.dist apps/hidro-api/.env` and add the required values
-2. `npm run api:start`.
+2. `npm run api:sls:start`.
 That's it!
 You can now access the API at `http://localhost:3000` and see how they work as you make changes locally.

+### API Application

+Just run `npm run api:start` and you are good to go.
+The API will be available at `http://localhost:3001`.

 ### Web app

-1. `nx serve web`
+`nx serve web`

 ## Running tests